launchbadge/sqlx/FAQ.md

     .await?;
 ```

-Again, even with comma-expanded lists in 0.6 this will likely still be the most performant way to run bulk inserts
+Again, even with comma-expanded lists in the future this will likely still be the most performant way to run bulk inserts
 with Postgres--at least until we get around to implementing an interface for `COPY FROM STDIN`, though
 this solution with `UNNEST()` will still be more flexible as you can use it in queries that are more complex
 than just inserting into a table.